Bishop of the Eparchy of Saint Maron of Brooklyn

 Biographical Highlights of His Excellency,

-Bishop Gregory John Mansour was born in Flint, Michigan, the eldest of six children of George and Gloria (Farhat) Mansour.
+Gregory John Mansour was born on November 11, 1955, in Flint, Michigan, the eldest of six children of George and Gloria (Farhat) Mansour.
 His ancestors trace their heritage from Ehden, Tibneen, and Damour in Lebanon, from Nazareth in Palestine (now Israel), and from Damascus, Syria.

 He received a Bachelor’s Degree in Health Education from Western Michigan University in 1977.
-He entered Our Lady of Lebanon Maronite Seminary in Washington, D.C. later that year and in 1981 received a Degree in Theological Studies (STB) from Catholic University of America.
+He entered Our Lady of Lebanon Maronite Seminary in Washington, District of Columbia, later that year and in 1981 received a Degree in Theological Studies (STB) from Catholic University of America.
 On September 18, 1982 he was ordained to the Priesthood by Bishop John Chedid at Our Lady of Lebanon Church, Flint, Michigan.
 After studying at the Pontifical Gregorian University in Rome, Italy, he completed his Degree in Spiritual Theology (STL) in 1983.

-At the request of Bishop Robert Shaheen, who was the new Bishop of the Eparchy of Our Lady of Lebanon, Chorbishop Mansour relocated to St. Louis, Missouri remaining in his post as Vicar General and assuming the additional role as Rector of Saint Raymond Cathedral.
-He also taught Spiritual Theology at Kenrick-Glennon Seminary 2002 and 2003.
+In March, 2001, and at the request of Bishop Robert Shaheen, who was the new Bishop of the Eparchy of Our Lady of Lebanon, Chorbishop Mansour relocated to St. Louis, Missouri remaining in his post as Vicar General and assuming the additional role as Rector of Saint Raymond Cathedral.
+He also taught Spiritual Theology at Kenrick-Glennon Seminary in 2002 and 2003.

-In January 2004, Pope John Paul II named him Bishop of the Eparchy of Saint Maron of Brooklyn.
-Bishop Gregory was ordained in Lebanon by Patriarch Nasrallah Peter Cardinal Sfeir on March 2, 2004 and was installed as Bishop in the Cathedral of Our Lady of Lebanon on April 27, 2004.
+In January 2004, Pope John Paul II named him the third Bishop of the Eparchy of Saint Maron of Brooklyn.
+Bishop Mansour was ordained in Lebanon by Patriarch Nasrallah Peter Cardinal Sfeir on March 2, 2004 and was installed as Bishop in the Cathedral of Our Lady of Lebanon on April 27, 2004.